tangoh8088/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Based on the project requirements, I am required to extract only the 86 variables with the mean and standard deviation for each measurement:
 + mean(): Mean value
 + std(): Standard deviation

+##Cleaning up the data

+The data was subsetted to extract only measurements with the mean and standard deviation in the merged data set (from training and test sets).
+Based on this, the data was reshaped to form the tidy data required.